SRoche14/SRoche14.github.io/index.md

-I am a young developer interested in autonomous systems and defense applications.
+I am a developer at Boston College who is primarily interested in autonomous systems and their defense applications.
+I also have a wide range of other interests, including code breaking and algorithms.
-You can expect to see projects in Python, C++, and Rust in the coming future!
+You can expect to see projects in Python, C++, and other languages in the coming future!